eluciano11/bookshub/README.md

 That will install all of the dependencies.

+###Environment

+This project uses environment variables to keep secret settings secret.
+To get started, you would need to copy the `.env.example` file to a new file called `.env` in the same directory.

+That's it!

 ###Database

 For development, we use sqlite since python comes with the driver and it's Django's default database.